-Now, run the Algo script and follow the instructions below to correctly set up the VPN service.
-If you make mistakes, don’t worry: you can abort the script by pressing Ctrl+C and typing “A” and restart it anytime.
+Now, run the Algo script and follow the instructions below to set up the VPN service correctly.
+If you make mistakes, don’t worry: you can abort the script by pressing Ctrl+C, typing “A,” and restart it anytime.

 The first thing Algo will ask you is the cloud provider to use.
 We will stay with Amazon LightSail for the sake of this manual.

 Next, give your VPN server a unique name.